TatiGarrido/Doge-Dog-Day-Care/README.md

    * Typography
       * The DynaPuff and Roboto are the fonts that were used more often throughout the whole website with Sans Serif as the fallback font.
 The chosen fonts are ideal for the purpose of the website, which is: be fun and trustable.

    * Imagery
-      *The large, background hero image is designed to catch the user's attention.
-The images on the testmonials page are designed to show users that customers and reviews are real and so are those dogs.
+      * The large, background hero image is designed to catch the user's attention.
+The images on the testimonials page are designed to show users that customers and reviews are real and so are those dogs.
 The background image on the contact us page is designed to give the website some padding in a page where customers should fill with details only.